volkamerlab/volkamerlab_org/content/blog/teachopencadd-2021-release.md

 ## Have you heard of TeachOpenCADD?

 - Yes?
 Perfect, we have good news!
-We are back with more content, a new website, simplified installation options, and much more.
-We will go into the details in a bit.
+We are back with more content (12 fresh new notebooks!), a new website, simplified installation options, and much, much more.

-- No?
+- No, you haven't?
 Well, we are happy you found your way here!

-Let's start at the beginning.
+Click on `READ MORE` below for more exciting details on the new release!
+Have a peek at the website to spark your interest!

+## How did it start?

 In 2019, [we launched TeachOpenCADD](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0351-x), a teaching platform for cheminformatics and structural bioinformatics that show-cases how to perform central tasks in computer-aided drug design.